Service relocations in Domain

 It is estimated that service relocations in the Domain precinct will take approximately 12 months and be completed in late 2017.
 The timing of construction activities is indicative and subject to change.

-February to July 2017 – new gas pipeline in Bowen Crescent, Bromby Street, Domain Street and Park Street (South Melbourne)
+Late May to September 2017 (PDF, 682.7 KB) – new gas pipeline in St Kilda Road, Domain Road, Bowen Crescent, Bromby Street, Domain Street, Albert Road (northern leg) and Park Street (South Melbourne)

-March to July 2017 – new power conduits from Park Street (South Melbourne) to the Shrine of Remembrance Reserve/ St Kilda Road.
+Late May to September 2017 – new power conduits from Park Street (South Melbourne) to the Shrine of Remembrance Reserve/ St Kilda Road:

-July to September 2017 – a new water pipeline within the Shrine of Remembrance Reserve and St Kilda Road.
+Late May to September 2017 – a new water pipeline within the Shrine of Remembrance Reserve and St Kilda Road:

 South African Soldiers Memorial

-Early to mid 2017 – the South African Soldiers Memorial will be removed and stored for the duration of construction in Albert Road Reserve.
-The timing of this removal activity and subsequent storage is subject to heritage and planning approvals.
+Mid 2017 – the South African Soldiers Memorial will be removed and stored for the duration of construction in Albert Road Reserve.
+The timing of this removal activity and subsequent storage is subject to heritage approvals.

 Hours of work